How Ketamine Withdrawal Drives Continued Drug Use

 With psychological dependence, users have reached a point where they “believe” they need the drug to cope with daily life stressors and pressures.
 This belief stems from the drug’s damaging effects on the brain’s cognitive, learning and emotion-based centers in response to developing chemical imbalances.
 In essence, a developing addiction only adds fuel to the fire as far as ketamine withdrawal and continued drug use goes.

 Ketamine withdrawal episodes play a pivotal role in promoting continued drug, while at the same time creating conditions that make it all but impossible to stop drug use without needed treatment help.
-If you or someone you know struggles with ketamine withdrawal episodes and have further questions, please feel free to call our toll-free helpline at 800-601-3889 to speak with one of our addictions specialists.
+If you or someone you know struggles with ketamine withdrawal episodes and have further questions, please feel free to call our toll-free helpline at 800-601-3889 (Who Answers?) to speak with one of our addictions specialists.